fdrmrc/Polydeal/README.md

 [![Doxygen](https://github.com/fdrmrc/Polydeal/actions/workflows/doxygen.yml/badge.svg)](https://github.com/fdrmrc/Polydeal/actions/workflows/doxygen.yml)

 ***PolyDEAL*** is an open source library which aims to provide building blocks for the developement of Polygonal Discontinuous Galerkin methods, using the Finite Element library [**deal.II**](https://dealii.org).
 It is written in C++ using the C++17 standard.
-The parallel implementation builds on top builds on the Message Passing Interface (MPI) communication model.
+The parallel implementation builds on top of the Message Passing Interface (MPI) communication model.

 ## Getting started and prerequisites